 Full Week with parents- $175; additional children $150/child.
 Per Day with parents- $35/child/day; $30 additional children/day.
 Younger siblings under two years welcome at no additional cost.
 Bridge Campers $200, full week option only.

-Lead Teachers: Jan Burger & Louise Omoto Kessel
+Lead Teachers: Jan Burger • Louise Omoto Kessel • Mardi Magoo

 A joyous week of pure playful fun!
 Come join Jan Burger the KING of PLAY! for a week of romping and running and creative cooperative games, along with some traditional favorites (yes!
 Capture the Flag!)
 Louise Omoto Kessel and Mardi Magoo will lead the Toys workshop, this year with an emphasis on OLD TIMEY TOYS like dominoes, jump rope rhymes, hopscotch, string games, marbles, jacks and the like.
 Your children will spend the week entertaining themselves and one another using simple materials and raw imagination!
 No electronic or store bought games allowed!
 In the afternoon during "anything goes" some of our favorite toy making projects will return: parachutes, stomp rockets, hula hoops, home made board games, nine mens morris, are all on the list of possibilities.
 For those that require MORE running around, there will be plenty of options in that category in the afternoon as well!

 Jan Burger lives in Bynum, NC along the Haw River where he makes art, draws cartoons, and is the co-director of the amazing Paper Hand Puppet Intervention.
 He is a life long games and play enthusiast and we love having him at camp with his unique blend of fun, fair and fantastic!

 Louise Omoto Kessel is the artist in residence and program director at Clapping Hands Farm.
-She enjoys finding cool toys to make each year for Toys and Games Camp and proving to the world that we can still make our own fun with new and returning campers!
+She enjoys finding cool toys to make each year for Toys and Games Camp and making our own fun with new and returning campers!

 FAMILY CAMP FORMAT: